Mon Jun 28 2021

 Cape Cod homes have a longstanding history in the US featured throughout New England communities.
 The standout feature of these symmetrical dwellings is the centralized chimney, but they’re also known for their steep roofs and gabled dormers.
 Traditional Cape Cods have shingle wood siding, but newer versions may be made of brick or stucco.

 Choosing the best style house for you depends on a lot of factors.
 Cost, of course, is a major one.
-Some types of house styles are mostly found in places where real estate is expensive, so that drives up the average cost.
+Some types of house styles are mostly found in places where real estate is expensive, which drives up the average cost.
 Similarly, you may end up paying more if a particular style is rare in your area.

 But you also want to think about what type of house fits your needs and preferences.
 You certainly don’t want to get a townhouse if you hate climbing stairs or want a little space between you and your neighbors.
 However, if you’re hoping to earn rental income to pay off your mortgage, then a multi-family home is a good choice.